-Fittingly born December 6, 1866 in Kingston, Ontario (the site of this week's 2015 Canadian Tire National Skating Championships), George Alfred Meagher was the youngest of fifteen (yes, fifteen!) siblings.
-His father was a second generation Irish immigrant to Canada and worked as a wine merchant with two of his brothers.
+The son of Lydia (Trumpour Ruttan) and John Meagher, George Alfred Meagher was born December 6, 1866 in Kingston, Ontario.
+He was the youngest of fifteen (yes, fifteen!) siblings.
+His father was a second generation Irish immigrant to Canada who worked as a wine merchant at Meagher's Brothers Distillery with two of his brothers.
 Growing up in a large family, it's no wonder that the Meagher siblings all spent a lot of time together... and it was on the ice that much of that time was spent.
 Several of the Meagher boys developed interests in both figure skating and hockey and took to Lake Ontario and other rinks in the Kingston area to practice their new hobbies.
 Although George's older brother Daniel played in the first hockey game ever held in Montreal on March 3, 1875, it would be George's contributions to both figure skating and hockey that would be more widely remembered by historians.

-In 1891, Meagher won an international open competition held in Ottawa that was billed as a World Championship but not recognized officially as the ISU had of course not yet been formed.
-Several of these 'World Championship' type events were held sporadically in different parts of the world and would today probably be more akin to some of the 'senior B' type international events that pop up all over the world every autumn.
-Meagher's biggest rival was his fellow countryman Louis Rubenstein, who refused to compete against him at this event.
-In the preface to Meagher's 1900 book, Lord Minto recounted his acquaintance with Meagher: "He was... well known as a good and graceful skater, and held that rank at Montreal by those who were certainly qualified to be critics.
+In the preface to George's 1900 book, Lord Minto recounted his acquaintance with Meagher: "He was... well known as a good and graceful skater, and held that rank at Montreal by those who were certainly qualified to be critics.
 He was, if I recollect rightly, at that time skating on the public rinks and afterwards at Governnment House, Ottawa, and was always most kind, not only in giving a display of his own powers, but also in instructing those who were novices in the art of which he is a master."
-It was Lord Minto himself who presented Meagher with his 1891 medal and who noted of "since the year 1891, Mr. Meagher has received many trophies from various skating clubs in America, and also, I believe, from similar clubs in Europe."
+It was Lord Minto himself who presented George with his 1891 medal and who noted of "since the year 1891, Mr. Meagher has received many trophies from various skating clubs in America, and also, I believe, from similar clubs in Europe."

-After his title win, Meagher decided (much like Jackson Haines) to make the trek to Europe to give exhibitions of his 'fancy figure skating'.
+After his title win in 1891, George decided (much like Jackson Haines) to make the trek to Europe to give exhibitions of his 'fancy figure skating'.
 When he arrived in Paris, France in 1894 to give figure skating exhibitions he learned that the people of France had no sweet clue what hockey was.
-Meagher joined Club de Cercle de Patineurs de Paris and stayed in Paris for seven months, during which time he taught the Frenchmen hockey and put together a hockey league that played four times a week.
+George joined Club de Cercle de Patineurs de Paris and stayed in Paris for seven months, during which time he taught the Frenchmen hockey and put together a hockey league that played four times a week.
 He did all of this with only a handful of hockey sticks he'd brought with him from Canada... which almost reminds me of that Canadian Heritage Moment commercial about basketball where Miss Thing's like "but we need these baskets back!"
 I digress.